The purpose of this document is to provide the necessary information to check the accuracy of a Professional Medical Thermometer.

 TAT-5000 Series thermometers are used by medical professionals in clinical environments.
 Such medical professionals include physicians, nurses, nurses’ aides, patient care technicians, and others who are trained to take the temperature of patients.

-Clinical environments include areas where medical professionals are providing medical services for patients, including hospitals, outpatient clinics, primary care offices, and other settings where temperature is taken as part of patient care.
+Clinical environments include areas where medical professionals are providing medical services for patients, including hospitals, outpatient clinics, primary care offices, and other settings where the temperature is taken as part of patient care.

 Clinical environments include Emergency Medical Services environments.